 DMM Kariyushi Aquarium

-The Kariyushi Aquarium is unlike any other aquarium you've seen.
-Featuring stylish art installations and visual technology, the aquarium boasts unique environments ranging from an indoor subtropical forest that houses animals like capybaras, penguins, and otters, to featuring of marine life with artistic settings - including jellyfish swimming in colourful cylindrical aquariums .
-There's also a zone where you go barefoot over a glass panel, as well as large screens projecting virtual images of swimming sharks and whales.
+The DMM Kariyushi Aquarium is unlike any other aquarium you've seen.
+Featuring stylish art installations and visual technology, the aquarium boasts unique environments ranging from an indoor subtropical forest that houses animals like, penguins, and otters, to featuring of marine life with artistic settings - including jellyfish swimming in colourful cylindrical aquariums .
+There's also a zone where you go barefoot over a glass panel, as well as large screens projecting virtual images of swimming whale sharks and giant squids.

 BUKU-BUKU teahouse and Gyokusendo Cave in Okinawa World